 ORIGINAL ARTICLES and REVIEWS

 The Journal publishes original articles and reviews concerning both clinical hematology and infectious diseases.
 Particular attention will be reserved for original manuscripts focusing on the relationship between blood and infectious diseases.
-Authors of reviews-articles on relevant and timely subjects are solicited by the Editor in Chief or by the Guest Editor of Reviews Series.
+Authors of reviews articles on relevant and timely subjects are solicited by the Editor in Chief or by the Guest Editor of the Reviews Series.
 However, Authors, who have reputed original publications in journals covered by SCOPUS and or Web of Science on the field, can submit a review article independently, but they should previously send a summary to the Editor in Chief obtaining his approval.
-In any case, any manuscript will be submitted to revision and could be rejected.
+In any case, any manuscript will be submitted for revision and could be rejected.
 The number of authors of the original papers should not be more than seven.
 Only papers reporting clinical data of many cooperative groups could have a number of authors superior.

 Scientific Letters: We encourage the submission of significant new findings that fit into the format of a letter.
 Start the letter with a paragraph summarizing the rationale for the study and the major conclusions.
 The initial statement of this paragraph will be utilized as an abstract and headline.
 Scientific Letters have a maximum of 2000 words in the text (excluding title, affiliations, figures legends, or references), a maximum of 3 tables and/or figures, and only 20 essential references.
 Letters will appear in the table of contents, have a DOI, and be indexed in PubMed.
 The number of authors should not be more than 6.